Review: InCell is a colorful and educational trip through human cells

 However, while InCell advertises itself as an educational game it definitely leans more towards a racing game—if you're not looking to learn you could totally ignore those elements in favor of a cool-looking action experience.
 This isn't a fault, as I imagine an overtly educational game might be not be the most alluring, but probably something to note if you think this is going to replace your AP biology class.

-The mechanics are simple, but adding features like protein collection and speed pads give the game good replay value.
-Playing the game with a Cardboard headset, unfortunately, might be rough for players prone to nausea.
+The mechanics are simple, but adding features like protein collection and speed pads gives the game good replay value.
+Unfortunately, playing the game with a Cardboard headset might be rough for players prone to nausea.
 Looking through the reviews, several describe feeling dizzy afterwards.
-But all in all, a solid VR game—certainly one that's free.
+But all in all, it's a solid VR game—certainly one that's free.

 -Charline Jao, GearBrain's VR intern, is passionate about VR and how the technology is changing the idea of narrative and filmmaking.